-- Use protective eyewear when handling dry ice to ensure eye safety.
+- Avoid eye contact.
+Use protective eyewear when handling dry ice to ensure eye safety.

 - If dry ice is used in small, closed spaces, the vapor may fill the room and there will not be enough oxygen left to breathe.
 Only open the container of dry ice in a large room or a room with an open window or an exhaust fan in the ceiling.

 - If dry ice is kept in an airtight container, it can burst or explode.
 Store dry ice in a foam cooler.
 This allows the vapor to escape safely.